Samsung/tizen-docs/docs/application/tizen-studio/setup/prerequisites.md

 ## Java Development Kit (JDK) Requirements

-You must install Oracle Java Development Kit (JDK) 8, or OpenJDK 10 to use the Tizen Studio.
+You must install Oracle Java Development Kit (JDK) 8 for Tizen Studio 3.3 or below or OpenJDK 12 for Tizen Studio 3.5 or above.

 Follow these instructions to install the appropriate JDK version for your system: